First Passage Moments of Finite-State Semi-Markov Processes: Conclusion

 \section{Conclusion}

-In this paper we devised an exact time-domain approach to derive the moments $\mu_{_{ij}}$ of first passage time distributions in irreducible or \emph{reducible} SMPs, given that the terminal state $j$ fulfills the conditions of universal accessibility.
-Beyond the expanded generality of this method, it also has the advantage of obtaining the solution of first passage moments to only \emph{single} UA states $j$, rather than to all states, thereby reducing the computational load, particularly for large SMPs.
+In this paper we have devised an exact time-domain approach to derive the moments $m_{_{ij}}$ of first passage time distributions in \emph{reducible} SMPs, given that the terminal state $j$ fulfills the conditions of universal accessibility.
+We note that the solution method presented here may be used to find the first passage moments of an \emph{irreducible} SMP as well.
+This has the advantage of requiring the simultaneous solution of first passage moments to only \emph{single} UA states $j$, rather than to all states, thereby reducing the computational load, particularly for large SMPs.
 We have also demonstrated the existence of consistent point estimators for the first passage moments of processes that may be modeled as SMPs.